difysjs/difys-docs/docs/introduction/plugins.md

 ---
-id: plugins
+id: plugins-basic
-title: Plugins
+title: Plugins - Basic
-sidebar_label: Plugins
+sidebar_label: Plugins - Basic
 hide_title: true
 ---

-# Plugins
+# Plugins - Basic tutorial

 Plugins are one of the core aspect difys is built on, you could see difys as an empty vessel without plugins.